Marble Tile vs. Porcelain Tile: Best Choice for Outdoor Flooring and Beyond

 Marble, just like some other natural stones, tends to be more expensive due to its luxurious nature and limited availability, averaging at around $15-50 per square foot.

-While marble can potentially increase home resale value due to its luxury appeal, this advantage is often offset by its higher maintenance costs and shorter lifespan in outdoor applications.
+While marble can increase resale value, this is often offset by higher maintenance costs and shorter outdoor lifespan (15-25 years vs. 40-50+ years).
 Porcelain, with its minimal maintenance requirements and exceptional longevity, often represents better long-term value despite its lower initial prestige.

 Verdict: Porcelain provides better value, combining lower costs with minimal maintenance and superior longevity.